nicolevlc/nicolevlc/README.md

 <img src="https://capsule-render.vercel.app/api?type=Waving&color=b57edc&fontColor=ffffff&height=70&section=header"/>

-## Seja bem-vindo(a) ao meu perfil! 🥰💜
+## Welcome to my profile! 🥰💜

-- 💜 Apaixonada por tecnologia!
+- 💜 Passionate about technology
-- 🛡️ Interessada em **Cibersegurança** e fundamentos de **Pentesting**
-- 🎯 Em transição do desenvolvimento Web para a área de segurança ofensiva e defensiva
-- 🎓 Atualmente cursando **Análise e Desenvolvimento de Sistemas**
-- ✉️ nicoleeevlc@gmail.com
+- 🛡️ Passionate about **Cybersecurity**, currently studying the fundamentals of **Penetration Testing**
+- 🎯 Transitioning from a background in Technical Support and Web Development studies toward a career in **Offensive and Defensive Security**
+- 🎓 Currently pursuing a degree in **Systems Analysis and Development**
-- 👤 INFJ ┃ Ela/dela
+- 👤 INFJ ┃ She/Her

 <br>